xiaojian-hong/yomo/example/5-backflow/README.md

 ### Results

-The terminal of `yomo-srouce` will print the real-time receives value.
+The terminal of `yomo-source` will print the real-time receives value.

 ```bash
 2022-06-13 16:06:48.690 [source] ✅ Emit 158.30 to YoMo-Zipper